forestgrape/coronavirus/1_introduction/suggestions.md

+# Suggestions and Tips
-# Public Suggestions, Advice and Tips
+Public Suggestions, Advice and Tips how the live in Covid Times

 * [Covid-19 and Virus Infections](#covid-19-and-virus-infections)
 * [Sars-CoV-2 Transmission](#sars-cov-2-transmission)